xdmushui/partner-center-sdk/develop/create-product-upgrade-entity.md

 ---
-title: Create a product upgrade entity
+title: Create a product upgrade entity for a customer
 description: You can create a product upgrade entity to upgrade a customer to a given product family. ms.date: 10/11/2019 ms.localizationpriority: medium
 ---

-# Create a product upgrade entity
+# Create a product upgrade entity for a customer

 [!INCLUDE [<Preview content warning>](<../includes/preview.md>)]